melbintgen/deep-learning-for-scRNAseq/README.md

 ### Description

 This repository includes material for a hands-on workshop 'Introduction to deep learning for scRNA-seq'.
-We show you how to use SCVI-tools to analysis your own scRNA-seq data.
+We show you how to use scvi-tools to analysis your own scRNA-seq data.

 ###  Installing Anaconda navigator to set up jupyter notebook environment
 (you can skip this if you already can run jupyter notebooks in an environment)